Abhiram-Aj/RDX/README.md

 ### ⚠️ Warning!
 ```
-Due to Userbot; Your WhatsApp account may be banned.
+Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, Pikachu executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the Pikachu, you are deemed to have accepted these responsibilities.
 ```

 ## Developers